Fans Of ‘Counting On’ Express Concerns After Jinger Duggar’s Latest Instagram Photo Of Baby Felicity

 “It’s incredible being first-time parents,” Jinger said, according to the Daily Mail.
 “It’s something that you think about and dream about, but when it’s actually here, I think the reality hits you and it’s just the sweetest thing in the whole world.”

 In the latest episode of Counting On, viewers saw Duggar and Vuolo celebrating their first wedding anniversary.
 Vuolo surprised Duggar with a black upright piano as a gift.
-He also surprised her by having her parents one of her siblings waiting for Duggar in another room.
+He also surprised her by having her parents and one of her siblings waiting for Duggar in another room.

 “Truly, the Lord’s mercies are new every morning!
 Now, the journey has taken an exciting turn: we are expecting our first child.
 We are praising God for this beautiful gift and ask that you join us in praying for a safe and healthy pregnancy,” they wrote on their website, according to People.